ldi-github/shirates-core/doc/markdown/basic/selector_and_nickname/nickname/screen_nickname.md

   "weight": "100"
 ```

-### start-elements, end-elements
+### header-elements, footer-elements

-On scrolling down/scrolling up, shirates-core automatically detects the edge of scroll.
+On scrolling down/scrolling up, shirates-core automatically detects scrollable area.
 You can specify
-**start-elements** / **end-elements** as hint.
+**header-elements** / **footer-elements** as hint.
-This improves performance on scrolling.
+Headers and footers are excluded from scrollable area.
+This provides safe scrolling and tapping.

 ```
   "scroll": {
-    "start-elements": "[Profile Icon]",
+    "header-elements": "[Header Bar]",
-    "end-elements": "[Developer]"
+    "footer-elements": "[Footer Navigation]"
   }
 ```